sable-money/coding-challenge/README.md

 - Block: Means that the transaction should be marked as blocked
 - Allow: Means that the transaction is allowed

-Both blocked and allowed transactions are considered resolved and are not visible to the fraud team
+Both blocked and allowed transactions are considered resolved and are not visible to the fraud team - this status should persist between refreshes (F5) of the frontend

 Instructions